 - As the operator of an accredited educational institution, Orleans Technical College, we are an instructional provider for trades-based apprenticeships and have been building internal programming, and external partnerships, to deliver training for individuals entering into the information technology field.

 - Finally, as one of the largest employers in the region—more than 1,000 staffers strong—we have utilized the model in hiring for a variety of positions throughout our organization.

 JEVS Human Services has a long tradition of providing workforce solutions, however it is our sense of innovation that has taken us on this journey.
 In this series, I will be highlighting the benefits and considerations for implementing the model, simplifying and demystifying the process, and sharing our endeavors with apprenticeships.

 To learn more and follow upcoming posts, be sure to visit our Apprenticeships page and follow JEVS on social media.

-Alex McNeil is the apprenticeship navigator at JEVS Human Services and has been working collaboratively to develop the infrastructure and resources to help advance apprenticeships in the Philadelphia region.
+By Alex McNeil, apprenticeship navigator at JEVS Human Services, who has been working collaboratively to develop the infrastructure and resources to help advance apprenticeships in the Philadelphia region.
 McNeil studied Social Work and Political Science at Temple University and has ten years of experience as an educator and program manager in the workforce development field.